maunzi532/V42/README.md

 7. Try keeping the size of the compiled version rather small
 8. (evtl.)
 All take smite and go to __botlane__
 9. Read the __Controls__ before using (May be outdated though)
-A. The contents of "Beschreibung" are __probably useless__
-B. Any changes in the text files can (and will) produce a crash
+A. Any changes in the text files can (and will) produce a crash
+B. Not in the Editor
 C. When something is needed public, __make public!__
-D. __Avoid__ getters and setters
+D. __Avoid__ getters and setters (especially setters)
 E. The other character is for testing bugged hair which heavily bugs on the player character
+F. The Editor has no manual

-# Controls (May be outdated)
+# Controls (Probably will not work)
 The Controls depend on your Overlay Settings
 Go to Einstellungen/Overlay1 and replace TA1
-with TA2 if you want the second control scheme
+with TA2 if you want the second control scheme (This is because of weird programming and should get fixed)
 I,W - forward, grab edge, climb up
 J,A - left
 L,D - right